What is Market Cap to GDP Ratio (Buffett Indicator) | Latest India Number?7 min read

 India’s Market Cap to GDP Ratio – Year-on-Year Trend

-India’s Market Cap to GDP Ratio – Month-on-Month Trend
+India’s Market Cap to GDP Ratio – Monthly Trend

 How the markets valuation changed month-on-month for FY2019-20?
 Below chart shows the monthly movement of India’s Market Cap to GDP Ratio.

-- The historical average of India’s Market Cap to GDP ratio is around 70.
-Corporate Tax Rate Cuts (20th Sept-19) was a great boosting measure given by the Government to Indian Corporates to build business confidence and Removal of Surcharge on FPIs, Foreign Investors were quite positive about
+- The historical average of India’s Market Cap to GDP ratio is around 74.
+Corporate Tax Rate Cuts (20th Sept-19) was a great boosting measure given by the Government to Indian Corporates to build business confidence and Removal of Surcharge on FPIs.

 - FPI investments were started reviving after corporate tax rate cut announcements on 20th Sept from earlier 30% to 22%.
 A positive sentiment has been built in the market due to expected increase in profitability of Indian corporates.
 Also, Roll-back of Super-Rich tax to revive economic growth and Government’s PSU Divestment drive, FPIs have been buying in Indian equity segment.

 - As a result, there was a consistent rise in the India’s Market Cap to GDP ratio from 69 in September 2019 up to 80 in January 2020 (As shown in the above chart).